General Education Requirements

-One course from the approved list of Cultural Studies: Western/Compartive Culture(s)
+One course from the approved list of Cultural Studies: Western/Comparative Culture(s)

 Note that courses can be chosen to satisfy two requirements.
 For example, if a student completes HIST 172 US Hist Since 1877 the following two requirements are satisfied: (i) campus-wide General Education Humanities and Arts, (ii) Campus Western Cultural Studies Requirement.
-If a course fulfills two requirements another course must be taken under either Humanities and the Arts or Social and Behaviorial Science to reach the 18 hours.
+If a course fulfills two requirements another course must be taken under either Humanities and the Arts or Social and Behavioral Science to reach the 18 hours.